Distillate vs Live Resin Vape Carts

 Final Verdict

-The difference between distillate and live resin vape carts is not about which is “better.”
+The difference between distillate vs live resin vape carts is not about which is universally better—it is about what kind of experience you want.

 Choose distillate if you want: